linkedin/rest.li/pdl_syntax.md

 }
 ```

-A optional field may have default value.
+An optional field may have default value.

 For example:
 ```